Jared Kushner picked a bad time to sell Trump's 'deal of the century'

 LONDON — Jared Kushner is traveling in the Middle East this week to drum up support for President Donald Trump's long-awaited Israel-Palestinian peace plan.

-But the Trump senior adviser's trip takes place as the U.S prepares to unveil the economic portion of the “deal of the century” at a conference in Bahrain next month and could not come at a worse time.
+But the trip by Kushner, the president's son-in-law and senior adviser, takes place as the U.S prepares to unveil the economic portion of what the administration has called the “deal of the century” at a conference in Bahrain next month, and it could not come at a worse time.

 And if that weren’t enough, Kushner is flying straight into an unprecedented impasse in Israeli politics that will undoubtedly distract from sealing a deal.